percona/k8spsmdb-docs/docs/replication.md

 The above example is using the LoadBalancer Kubernetes Service object, but there are other options (ClusterIP, NodePort, etc.).

+!!! note
-**NOTE**: The above example will create a LoadBalancer per each Replica Set Pod.
+    The above example will create a LoadBalancer per each Replica Set Pod.
     In most cases, this Load Balancer should be internet-facing for cross-region replication to work.

 To list the endpoints assigned to Pods, list the Kubernetes Service objects by executing `kubectl get services -l "app.kubernetes.io/instance=CLUSTER_NAME"` command.